Economy of Palestine: Commerce

-Joint economic cooperation between Israelis and Palestinians officials has experienced growth over the past years.
-Starting in 2008, Cisco Systems began a concerted effort to jump-start the nascent Palestinian IT sector with a holistic ecosystem approach, encompassing venture capital, private equity, capacity building and direct outsourcing to Palestinian companies.
-The company invested $15 million toward that end and drew in other major international investors and donors, including Microsoft, HP and Google.
-The Palestinian IT sector has since grown from 0.8% of GDP in 2008 to 5% in 2010.

 Olives of Peace is a joint Israeli–Palestinian business venture to sell olive oil.
 Through this project, Israelis and Palestinians have carried out joint training sessions and planning.
 The oil is sold under the brand name "Olives of Peace."

-In October 2009, a new project got underway promoting tourism and travel between the two areas.
-New business efforts and tourist attractions have been initiated in Jenin.
 The two regions are planning a joint industrial zone which would bridge the border.
-Palestinians would produce locally-made handicrafts and sell them through Gilboa to other regions of the world.
+Palestinians would produce locally made handicrafts and sell them through Gilboa to other regions of the world.
 Another possible project is a joint language center, where Israelis and Palestinians would teach each other Arabic and Hebrew, as well as aspects of their cultural heritage.

-Since 2010, Israeli high-tech companies have begun to employ Palestinian engineers.
-To date, most of them are outsourced workers, but Mellanox, a computer hardware firm, plans to hire 15–20 Palestinian engineers as regular employees.